 Have your child use the shoelace to weave in and out of the holes.
 This takes some practice, but encourage them to keep going.
 The main focus of this activity is to work on fine motor skills and hand-eye coordination, not perfect lacing skills.
 It's normal for kids to get the lacing mixed up at times, but encourage them to go up and down.
 Eventually, they will get it right.

 This free printable busy bag contains 12 different shapes for your child to lace.
 The shapes have a friendly little face on them that my son thought was cute and funny.
-I store this in a ziploc bag after use.
+I store this in a plastic zip top bag after use.